gtramontina/gtramontina.github.io/content/posts/lessons-re-learned-0.md

 I'll organize these lessons in a series of smaller, focused posts, and I'll try my best to link to where I believe I first learned about them.
 Some of them are directly related to one another.

 This series is somewhat open-ended, as I intend to keep making adjustments and adding new lessons.
-So, eithout further ado, lets get to the lessons:
+So, without further ado, lets get to the lessons:

 1. [No Primitives](lessons-re-learned-1-no-primitives.html)
 1. [Isolate Nondeterminism](lessons-re-learned-2-isolate-nondeterminism.html)